xiyao65/multiblockHankelMatrices.jl/README.md

   2  3  4
   3  4  5 ]
 ```
-We define the Hankel matrix via the array involved and the index of pencil parameter:
+We define the Hankel matrix via the array involved and the index of the pencil parameter:
 ```julia
 Hankel(s,p)
 ```
-where s = [1 2 3 4 5 ] is the array to store the element for first column and last row, and p = 3 is the pencial parameter.
+where s = [1 2 3 4 5 ] is the array to store the elements for the first column and last row, and p = 3 is the pencil parameter.

+### Multiblock  Hankel